Woodrow Wilson Hall

 The cornerstone of Wilson Hall was laid on June 19, 1930.
 The building was constructed out of a blue-gray colored limestone block known as "bluestone" mined from several local quarries.

 Occupancy and use

 Wilson Hall initially served as the main administration building for the university and housed the president's office, the post office, classrooms (located on the second and third floors), and the first permanent auditorium on campus (built with a capacity to seat 1,400).
 During the late 1930s, a recording and broadcasting studio was built in the basement.
 In the late 1960s, Wilson Hall hosted a men's lounge.
 For a number of years, the art department was housed within the building.
-The last classroom, a geography classroom/laboratory was moved out of Wilson Hall in 1990-91.
-Currently, Wilson Hall houses the student administrative offices.
+The last classroom, a geography classroom/laboratory was moved out of Wilson Hall in 1990–91.
+Currently, Wilson Hall houses the university's Department of History.